‘The Voice’ Rumors: Jennifer Lopez Joining Season 13 As Adam Levine & Blake Shelton Quit?

 “[It] would be so cool to have Jennifer Lopez as your assistant coach next season,” The Voice fan @MaryMechele told then coach Christina Aguilera in March.

-But while Jennifer and NBC are both staying tight-lipped regarding The Voice rumors, there has been a whole lot of speculation about exactly what the Season 13 coaching line-up will look like in Fall 2017 after the network announced earlier this year that Adam Levine, Blake Shelton, Alicia Keys, and Gwen Stefani will be appearing on Season 12.
+But while Jennifer and NBC are both staying tight lipped regarding The Voice rumors, there has been a whole lot of speculation about exactly what the Season 13 coaching line-up will look like in Fall 2017 after the network announced earlier this year that Adam Levine, Blake Shelton, Alicia Keys and Gwen Stefani will be appearing on Season 12.

-NBC has also already confirmed that Miley Cyrus will be back on The Voice next year, sitting out Season 12 to make room for Gwen to return, though sources have been claiming that both Adam and Blake, who have appeared on every single season of the show so far, could potentially quit after Season 12.
+NBC have also already confirmed that Miley Cyrus will be back on The Voice next year, sitting out Season 12 to make room for Gwen to return, though sources have been claiming that both Adam and Blake, who have appeared on every single season of the show so far, could potentially quit after Season 12.

 Radar Online reported last month, weeks before Jennifer’s name was thrown into The Voice mix, that Levine and Shelton supposedly feel that their run as coaches is coming to an end, claiming that they could leave the show with Gwen and leave three empty seats to fill alongside Miley.